 Assessments/reassessment(s)performed by the DBHDD team are reviewed by the Medicaid Agency's Medical Management Contractor for the purpose of level of care validation.
-The Medical Management Contractor uses a team of registered nurses and physicians to review assessment documentation and validate level of care.
-The Medical Management Contractor may request additional information as needed through a formal communication process to establish level of care eligibility.
+The Medical Management Contractor uses a team of registered nurses and physicians to review documentation and perform an assessment.
+The Medical Management Contractor may request additional information as needed through a formal communication process to complete the assessment of level of care finalized by the Operating Agency.